bakame-php/dice-roller/README.md

 In addition to the `Rollable` interface, all dices objects implement the `Dice` interface.
 The `getSize` method returns the die sides count.

-A die object must have at least 2 sides otherwise a `Bakame\DiceRoller\Exception\RollException` exception is thrown.
+A die object must have at least 2 sides otherwise a `Bakame\DiceRoller\Exception\CanNotBeRolled` exception is thrown.

 The following die type are bundled in the library: